-Sazali is a member of the Audit and Remuneration Committees.
+Sazali is a member of the Audit Committee and Remuneration Committee.
 He is the Chairman of Nomination Committee.

-He has no family relationship with any of the directors and / or major shareholders of the Company nor has any shareholding in the Company.
+He has no family relationship with any of the directors and/of major shareholders of the Company nor has any shareholding in the Company.

 Sazali does not have any conflict of interest with the Company and has had no conviction for any offences within the past 5 years.
-Sazali attended all Board Meeting held during the financial year ended 31 December 2019.
+Sazali attended all Board Meeting held during the financial year ended 31 December 2020.